 What is a character arc?

 A character arc is the journey the character follows through the story.
 This path usually parallels a traditional three-act structure.
-As you develop the first act, your reader is introduced to your main character.
-The stage is set, a conflict is established, and the character’s goals are revealed.
-Then the character encounters an incident that incites her to begin her journey.
+As you develop the first act, your reader is introduced to your main characters.
+The stage is set, a conflict is established, and the main character’s goals are revealed.
+After that, the protagonist encounters an incident that compels her to begin her journey.
 This catapults her into the second act, where she follows her personal call to action.
 Then in the third act, she encounters the climactic confrontation and has her triumphant victory.

 There are four main kinds of character arcs used in literature:

-Transformational and Positive arcs are somewhat similar.
-At the start of the story the character is in an unfavorable situation, but, by the end of the story he winds up in a far better position.
+Transformational and positive arcs are somewhat similar.
+At the start of the story the character is in an unfavorable situation, but, by the end of the story, he winds up in a far better position.
 Flat character arcs have no change.
 The character stays the same throughout the story.
-This type of arc is usually reserved for superhero-type protagonists, who have no need to change.
+This type of arc is usually reserved for superhero-type protagonists because they don’t need to change.
 They start out good and end up good.
 It’s worth noting that often minor characters don’t change much.
-In a negative arc the character ends up in a worse position than when he started.
+In a negative arc, the character ends up in a worse position than when he started.

 As a ghostwriter, I specialize in transformational or positive character arcs because I feel strongly that these make for a better reading experience.
-Although stories like Breaking Bad, where the main character becomes a meth dealer to solve his problems, can be very popular with viewers, they aren’t my cup of tea.
+Although stories like Breaking Bad, where the main character becomes a meth dealer to solve his problems, can be very popular, they aren’t my cup of tea.
 I prefer to stick with uplifting plot lines.

 Positive character arcs

 If your story has a happy ending, this is probably the character arc you’ll want to choose.
 A popular example of this would be Harry Potter.
 He starts his journey as an abused boy, confused by his special abilities.
-Along the way he blossoms into a confident hero of both the magical and muggle worlds.
+Along the way, he blossoms into a confident hero of both the magical and muggle worlds.
 It’s worth noting that many of the other major characters go through their own arcs.
-For instance, by the end of the series, Hermione and Ron are quite different, because their personal stories are very different.

-Over the last twenty years I’ve worked on seventeen memoirs.
+Over the last twenty years, I’ve worked on seventeen memoirs.
 Each one told the story of my client’s fierce battle to overcome nearly impossible odds.
-The reason these books were successful was that the reader believed the characters’ journeys and could identify with the authors on some level.
+These books were successful because the reader believed in the characters’ journeys.
+They could identify with the authors on some level.